-During the planning, development, and delivery of the SCWDB Local Plan drafts, SCWDB gathered input from stakeholders in each area and major program players including, but not limited to SCWDB Board Members, WIOA service providers including Title I providers and PACL Operators, PACL partners, local probation departments, education, labor, and local community officials.
+During the planning, development, and delivery of the SCWDB Local Plan drafts, SCWDB gathered input from stakeholders in each area and major program players including, but not limited to SCWDB Board Members, WIOA service providers including Title I providers and PA CareerLink® Operators, PA CareerLink® partners, local probation departments, education, labor, and local community officials.
 Several meetings were held and input encouraged.
-The original Transitional Local Plan was drafted in such a manner to include as many of the ideas, objectives and goals developed by the board and its partners as possible.
-These discussions assist in understanding the needs of not only the needs and concerns of our community partners, but also the best way SCWDB can be most effective in the near future.
-The Local Plan drafts are also distributed to SCWDB members and discussed during a quarterly meeting of the membership.
+The Local Plan drafts are distributed to SCWDB members and discussed during a quarterly meeting of the membership.
 All thoughts and comments are incorporated into the plan to assure a comprehensive cooperative effort in the planning process.

-The Southwest Corner Workforce Development Board will release a draft of its local plan on July 24, 2017, making it available for a 30-day period for public comments.
+The Southwest Corner Workforce Development Board will release a draft of its local plan on February 12, 2021 making it available for a 30-day period for public comments.
 The release of the proposed local plan will be made available to members of the public through various means.
 All feedback from business, labor, education, economic development, social services and community-based organizations will be reviewed, and then as deemed appropriate, incorporated in the final plan document.
+SCWDB will also request review and assistance from PA BWPA review teams.